darwinrecreant/sansar-scripting-guide/docs/quaternions.md

 Applying one rotation to another is done through the muliply (`*`) operator.
 Rotating a rotation can be somewhat confusing and unintuitive, especially because the order if opertation matters here unlike regular math multiplication.
 At every step you have to think, what is the starting rotation, and how do I want to transform it.

 Another way to explain rotation multiplication is global vs local.
 Suppose you have a 90 degree rotation quaternion on the z axis (Rz), and you have an object's rotation (Ro).
 Ro * Rz would result in the object rotating local to the object's rotation wherever it is facing, like someone holding a fidget spinner.
-While Rz * Ro would make the object rotated on the global Z axis, as if it was standing on a rotating platform.
+While Rz * Ro would make the object rotate on the global Z axis, as if it was standing on a rotating platform.

 Also whenever multiplying rotations, it is advised to `Normalize` often, which turns the quaternion to unit values, to avoid floating point errors.